razorfish/technologyblog/content/post/2009-06-17-sxsw-to-go-creating-razorfishe28099s-iphone-guide-to-austin-part-1.md

 ### Sell the brand

-Lastly, the guide had to make Razorfish look good and leave a strong impression of who we are and what we’re all about.
+Lastly, the guide had to make Publicis Sapient look good and leave a strong impression of who we are and what we’re all about.
 If the guide was as informative and fast and easy to use as can be, but didn’t sell our brand, it would be a failure.

 ## Technologies